cloudroger/portfolio_insurance/README.md

 For a log wealth maximalist, only now can you take these values and assess linearly.

-You have 50/50 odds with a win value of .47 and a lose value of -.69.
+You have 50/50 odds with a win value of .47 and a loss value of -.69.
 Is this a bet you should take?
 No, it has a negative log expected value.

 # Okay, so why does this matter?

 The concept of log wealth maximization sets the stage for an existing problem within the investment domain of which there are not practical solutions for, especially for retail investors.

 Most people realize that it's a good idea to hold exposure in assets with expected *growth*, like equities.
-However, most people are also cautious about limiting their exposure, because they are intuitive log wealth maximalists, even if they don't explicity realize it.
+However, most people are also cautious about limiting their exposure, because they are intuitive log wealth maximalists, even if they don't explicitly realize it.

 So, how might one go about maintaining the maximum amount of exposure in growth assets while holding asymmetric averseness to downside risk?
 Well, the easiest and most common way to do this is simply limiting the amount invested, and keeping the rest in low risk credit markets or even USD.